ph4r05/devblog/_posts/2017-12-16-laravel-queueing-benchmark.markdown

 [Laravel] provides several different mechanism for [job queueing].
 I will cover: Redis, Beanstalkd, Database (MySQL, PostgreSQL)

-For the benchmarking I created a new Laravel 5.5 [project].
+For the benchmarking, I created a new Laravel 5.5 [project].
 The benchmarks were performed on 2 VPS:

 #### Amazon EC2 [c4.large]